Russian submarine Rostov-na-Donu: 2010s

 Rostov-na-Donu is a diesel-electric submarine of the Improved Project 636.3 class of modern Russian ships.
 B-237 was built in Saint Petersburg shipyard, laid down on 21 November 2011, launched on 26 June 2014 and commissioned on 26 December 2014.
-It was part of the first batch of Improved Kilo II submarines, built for the Black Sea Fleet.
+It was part of the first batch of six Improved Kilo II submarines, which were built for the Black Sea Fleet, and formed its 4th Independent Submarine Brigade.

 The submarine was assigned to the 4th Submarine Brigade of the Black Sea Fleet after completing training exercises off northern Russia, but was first deployed to the Mediterranean Sea Task Force in December 2015.
 Rostov-na-Donu joined the Russian intervention in the Syrian civil war and on 8 December 2015 fired Kalibr cruise missiles at Islamic State command centers in the Raqqa Governorate, Syria.
 The attack was later described by Russian Defense Minister Sergey Shoigu at a press conference with President Vladimir Putin.
 This made Rostov-na-Donu the first Russian submarine to fire in combat since World War II.